romange/blog/content/post/storing_ints.md

 draft = false
 +++

-Here is the analysis of a recent bug that happenned to me.
-My initial reaction was that the compiler had a bug (or that ["These are wrong bees"](https://www.youtube.com/watch?v=PIuE5J9dfAo)).
+Here is the analysis of a recent bug I've stumbled upon.
+My initial reaction was that the problem is in the compiler (or that ["These are wrong bees"](https://www.youtube.com/watch?v=PIuE5J9dfAo)).
 Consider the code below.
-We copy 64 integers into a properly allocated destination buffer and yet, if compiled with `-O3` switch this code crahes with segfault!.
+We copy 64 integers into a properly allocated destination buffer and yet, if compiled with `-O3` switch this code crashes with segfault!.

 <!--more-->